Preliminary remarks on Vaccines

 • Any unused vaccines after a CTC excursion must be discarded.

-• For CTC use: see the related article CARD indicator for overrun +40°C (Temptime) irreversible (PCOLMONICTB)
+• For CTC use, refer to CARD indicator for overrun +40°C (Temptime) irreversible (PCOLMONICTB)

-• CTC Implementation should only be done after proper planning and training.
+• CTC Implementation requires proper planning and staff training.

-• Currently, three vaccine are pre-qualified with a CTC label:
+• Currently, three vaccine are WHO-pre-qualified for CTC use:

 • oral cholera vaccine Shanchol (DVACVCHO1V-) (40°C/14 days)